The Naughty List of Holiday Foods

 Physical therapy is designed to improve a person’s strength, gross coordination, and balance.
 This rehabilitation helps people, after their stroke, regain their ability to walk and do other things like using stairs or getting out of a chair.
 Regaining fine motor skills like buttoning a shirt or using a knife and fork or writing a letter are activities that occupational therapy is designed to aid.

-Stroke Rehab: Talk Therapy
+Stroke Recovery: Talk Therapy

 The methods previously discussed that may prevent or decrease a person’s stroke risk are essentially the same for people who have had a stroke (or TIA) and want to prevent or decrease their chances of having another stroke.
 In summary, quit smoking, exercise, and if obese, lose weight.
 Limit alcohol, salt, and fat intake and get into the habit of eating more vegetables, fruits, whole grains, and more fish and less meat.